Adani-led group gets extension to complete Haifa Port purchase

-The extension of a month and a half comes at the consortium's request and takes into account Jewish holidays in Israel, the Finance Ministry said.
+The extension of a month and a half comes at the consortium's request and on account of public Jewish holidays in Israel, the finance ministry said.
 It set a new final date of Nov.
 27.

 Israel announced in July it would sell Haifa port, a major trade hub on its Mediterranean coast, to winning bidders Adani Ports and local chemicals and logistics group Gadot for 4.1 billion shekels ($1.20 billion).

-Gadot confirmed the group had requested and received the extension.
+Gadot confirmed the group had requested and received the extension, which it said was technical.
 There was no immediate comment from Adani Group.

+Adani Ports is part of a group set up by India's richest person, Gautam Adani.

+Fitch Group unit CreditSights said in a report dated Sept.
+7 that it had discovered calculation errors in its recent debt report on two power and transmission companies controlled by Gautam Adani, following talks with the management.

 ((ari.rabinovitch@thomsonreuters.com; +972-2-632-2202; Reuters Messaging: ari.rabinovitch@thomsonreuters.com@reuters.net))